Harshee-Pitroda/Git-Version-Control/README.md

-# Learn Git and GitHub for Deep Learning
+# Learn Git and GitHub

 Welcome to the "GitHub Essentials: Mastering Version Control".
 This is a concise and informative course conducted at SURE Trust and designed to introduce individuals to the concepts and usage of Git and GitHub as version control tools.
 Version control is a crucial aspect of modern software development, enabling collaboration, tracking changes, and managing codebase history efficiently.